How to Set Up Two-factor Authentication in cPanel

 Step 1 — Downloading a TOTP app

-We are using the apps Duo Mobile.
+We will be using the Duo Mobile app.

 Step 2 — Enabling Two-Factor Authentication

-Navigate to cPanel-> Two-Factor Authentication section.
+Go to cPanel and select the Two-Factor Authentication section.

-After that, press Set Up Two-Factor Authentication
+Then, click on Set Up Two-Factor Authentication

 Step 3 — Logging Into cPanel